Logo-Nov-26-Dark-Gray

 • Unpaid Compensation: These are claims for compensation due to financial professionals, including salary, bonuses, incentive compensation and employer payments on employee loans.
 Also included are claims for compensation where a termination appears to have been timed to prevent an employee from receiving compensation that would otherwise be due for work previously done or based upon a completed or a nearly completed transaction.

-• Promissory Notes (employee forgivable loans): These are disputes over the repayment of advance compensation loans and the like made to financial advisors, often at their recruitment or as a retention incentive.
-Disputes usually arise when the employee resigns or is terminated from employment.
-The firm demands full repayment of the loan and the employee refuses claiming the firm failed to meet its own obligations, made misrepresentations or otherwise caused the employee's inability to repay.
+• Promissory Notes (employee forgivable loans): These are disputes over the repayment of promissory notes (often called employee forgivable loans or cash advances) made to financial advisors, often at their recruitment or as a retention incentive.
+Disputes usually arise when the employee resigns or is terminated from employment and the broker-dealer demands full repayment of the loan.
+In many cases, the advisor's departure was driven by concerns that the broker-dealer was not meeting its own obligations to the advisor, or had misrepresented the nature of the position during the recruitment process.

 • Raiding, Employee Poaching: These are claims brought by a financial firm against another firm to prevent the poaching of their employees in violation of non-compete covenants and other legal duties.
 These matters often involve allegations of trade secret theft, misappropriation, and violation of client privacy.

-The firm appreciates that hard-earned business reputations, careers and compensation are often at risk in industry arbitration.
+Bartell Law appreciates that hard-earned business reputations, careers and compensation are often at risk in Finra industry arbitration.
 The firm therefore handles these cases with the care and seriousness they deserve.
 The firm will not only aggressively represent you or your company in arbitration, but where possible, will seek out creative, mutually-beneficial resolutions to end the dispute quickly and inexpensively, so everyone can get back to business.
 Call for a free consultation.

 Bartell Law D.C.